Cloudef/bemenu/README.md

 ## Dependencies

+- C compiler
+- scdoc to generate manpage

+### Backend-specific

-All dependencies are searched with `pkg-config`
+All dependencies below are searched with `pkg-config`

 | Backend  | Dependencies                                                           |
 |----------|------------------------------------------------------------------------|